DendrouLab/panpipes/docs/workflows/deconvolute_spatial.md

 - Data is preprocessed with [tangram.pp_adatas](https://tangram-sc.readthedocs.io/en/latest/classes/tangram.mapping_utils.pp_adatas.html)
 - Tangram model is fitted with [tangram.mapping_utils.map_cells_to_space](https://tangram-sc.readthedocs.io/en/latest/classes/tangram.mapping_utils.map_cells_to_space.html) and annotations are transfered from single-cell data onto space with [tangram.project_cell_annotations](https://tangram-sc.readthedocs.io/en/latest/classes/tangram.utils.project_cell_annotations.html)
 - Plot of the spatial embedding coloured by `tangram_ct_pred` is saved in `./figures/Tangram`
-- `MuData` objects of the spatial slide and the reference are saved in `./tangram.output`.
-The `MuData` object of the spatial slide contains the deconvolution predictions.
+- The `SpatialData` object of the spatial slide and the `MuData` object of the reference are saved in `./tangram.output`.
+The `SpatialData` object of the spatial slide contains the deconvolution predictions.